 After high winds, check your roof for slipped tiles.
 Standing across the street or down the garden with binoculars should give you a good view, but should you have greater cause for concern, ask a roofer to conduct a thorough inspection.

-Lindsey is Associate Editor of Realhomes.com and has been working on our home interest websites for six years.
-When she isn't reviewing products for our buying guides, or searching for the best Black Friday bargains, she can be found rearranging her furniture or cooking something new.
+Lindsey is Editor in Chief for Homes Ecommerce at Future meaning she spends her waking hours helping you find the best products – everything from soft furnishings to refrigerators – for your home.
+She started her journalism career in children's publishing before joining the Homebuilding & Renovating team in 2013.
+When she isn't reviewing products for our buying guides, or searching for the best bargains, she can be found rearranging her furniture in a vain attempt to make space, or cooking something new.
 She aspires to build her own home, but for now is busy tackling the ever-growing list of projects in her Victorian cottage.